The Amalgamation of Official Northern Ireland Supporters’ Clubs was formed in early 1998.

 One of our proudest achievements was in working with the Irish FA’s Community Relations Department to improve the atmosphere at international matches at Windsor Park.
 The improved atmosphere contributed to many memorable nights and this was recognised with the conferring of the ‘Brussels International Supporters’ Award’ upon Northern Ireland fans.

-Having peaked at around eighty individual Clubs during a highly successful period for the Northern Ireland team, membership currently sits at fifty-seven Clubs.
+Having peaked at around eighty individual Clubs during a highly successful period for the Northern Ireland team, membership currently sits at more than sixty Clubs.